English language in the Netherlands: English-language television in the Netherlands

-In addition to the availability of the British channels BBC One, Two and World News, the American CNN and the English edition of Al Jazeera, many programmes broadcast on Dutch channels are broadcast in their original English language with Dutch subtitles.
+In addition to the availability of the British channels BBC One, Two and World News and the American CNN, many programmes broadcast on Dutch channels are broadcast in their original English language with Dutch subtitles.
 English language children's programmes, however, are usually dubbed.

 Dubbed commercials, films and television programmes, apart from animations and cartoons, have often come to be disliked by the Dutch public.
 People very much prefer them to be broadcast with subtitles or even with no form of translation at all.